Bullied by a teacher

 Arrange a meeting with a senior teacher

-Arrange a meeting with a more senior teacher (see our school reporting structure guide for information about school hierarchies) and ask for a plan to be put in place to ensure your child does not continue to feel like this.
-It may be helpful to emphasise the impact that the situation is having on them emotionally and ask for the school to work with you to address this.
+Arrange a meeting with a more senior teacher and ask for a plan to be put in place to ensure your child does not continue to feel like this.
+It will be helpful to explain the impact that the situation is having on them emotionally and ask for the school to work with you to address this.

 Use our template Kidscape log and school contact record as a guide for how to record emotional impact.
 As with any meeting relating to bullying, agree on an action plan and a time frame.